shroukhm/genomics-intern/README.md

 **Data**

-The project 1 utilizes genomics data obtained from the normal and tumor groups for prostate cancer.
+The project 1 utilizes genomics data obtained from the normal and tumor groups for Prostate Adenocarcinoma.
 The data includes measurements of genes expression levels for multiple samples in each group.
 The project 2 utilizes genomics data obtained from the normal and tumor groups for breast cancer.
 The data includes measurements of genes expression levels for multiple samples in each group.

 **Statistical Analysis**